fix8mt/fix8pro_example/README.md

 ABBV:NASDAQ,   161.89,  100
 LLY:NYSE,      291.42,  200
 ```

+## Order Mode
+This is the default mode for the client and server.
+After the client logs in and establishes a normal session, it will begin to send `NewOrderSingle` order messages from a randomly selected symbol.

 The client generates orders using the following method:
 1. A security is randomly selected